 Waye Mason is a community leader, entrepreneur, educator and Halifax Regional Councillor.
 Prior to his election as Councillor, Waye has grown businesses, led member organizations and developed the arts and culture sector in Nova Scotia for over two decades.

 As a municipal councillor, Waye has championed bringing transparency and accountability to Halifax Regional Council.
-Waye first got elected to council in 2012 and was re-elected in 2016 due in part to what Halifax Magazine referred to as his “relentless constituency work.”
+Waye first got elected to council in 2012 and was re-elected in 2016 and 2020 due in part to what Halifax Magazine referred to as his “relentless constituency work.”

 Search my site

 - Housing crisis, students, elections, district capital, Centre Plan, important Public Hearings, more